 Dark lines on the toenails are often seen in the office and asked about by patients.
-Although most presentations of melanin deposition in nail plate tissue represent a benign melanocytic process in the nail matrix, a small percentage may represent melanoma, a potentially fatal cancer.
-Pigmentary changes in nail appearance may occur from trauma, inflammatory disease, occupational exposure and fungal infections among others.
+Although most cases of dark nails are benign melanin in the nail root, a small percentage may represent melanoma, a potentially fatal cancer.
+Pigmentary changes in nail appearance may occur from trauma, inflammatory disease, occupational exposure, fungal infections, etc.

-• non-melanocytic nail tumors, such as squamous cell carcinoma;
+• nail tumors, such as squamous cell carcinoma;

 • human immunodeficiency virus (HIV) infection;

 • inflammatory nail disorders;

 • endocrine disorders, such as Addison’s disease and Cushing’s disease; and/or

 Acral melanoma tumors are an aggressive type of cancer and have a poorer survival outcome.
 It is the most common type of melanoma in dark-skinned individuals, and is mostly diagnosed between the ages of 40 and 70.
 This can be confused with ethnic or racial pigmentation, which, also in darker-skinned individuals, dark lines on the nails can commonly occur in one or multiple nails, and is mostly benign.